SolutionGuidance/psm/docs/MIGRATIONS.md

 ## Running Migrations
 To run migrations:

-Create or edit the file `psm-app/gradle.properties` as shown in `psm-app/gradle.properties.template.`
+Create or edit the file `psm-app/gradle.properties` if needed, based on `psm-app/gradle.properties.template.`

 Note the format for the URL property `systemProp.DatabasePath`: